-Yes, as a general rule: Wireless mic systems, distro systems, antennas, and coax cables from nearly any brand can be successfully used together, provided that they operate in the same frequency range and within the rated power levels.
-You can add an RF Venue distro to an existing distro from another manufacturer to provide for additional wireless mic systems.
-It is unlikely, however, that you could mix a transmitter from one manufacturer with a receiver from another even if the frequencies match because of their coding schemes.
+Yes!
+Wireless microphone systems, distro systems, antennas, and coax cables from almost every brand and be used together so long as they operate in the same frequency range and within the rated power levels.
+You can easily add an RF Venue distro to an existing distro system from another manufacturer.

-Many wireless mics incorporate a "squelch" system to aid in the reduction of unwanted audio noise while using an analog wireless microphone.
-When a transmitter is turned off, the squelch pilot tone is no longer transmitted to the receiver, so the receiver increases its range looking for a signal.
-It inevitably finds interference; since the receiver is no longer muted by the squelch tone, that noise is passed on to your audio system.
+Many wireless mics have a "squelch" system to aid in the reduction of unwanted noise when using an analog wireless microphone.
+When you turn off the transmitter, the squelch pilot tone stops transmitting to the receiver, making it increase its range to look for a new signal.
+Inevitably, the receiver will find interference, and since it is not being muted by the squelch tone, the noise is passed into your audio system.

 One of the most important steps for ensuring reliable system performance is to select the best possible combination of channels for your wireless mics and IEMs.
-As you add more devices, the number of open frequencies begins to diminish quickly.
-In the past, channel selection was relatively easy, but since we are typically working with only 6% of the bandwidth we had only a few years ago, proper selection has become much more critical.
+The number of available frequencies begins to drop as you add more devices to your system.

-Many wireless units come with automatic channel finders.
-They are better than nothing but may not work well depending on local conditions, especially when using mics and IEMs together.
-The gold standard is to use an RF scanner and insert the data collected from it into an RF coordination program — many manufacturers offer free versions.
-These programs can often use wireless receivers as input but, remember, receivers can only see the frequency range to which they can actually be tuned.
-They cannot consider additional channel blocks or out-of-band interference, which can lead to results that are less than optimal.
+Many wireless audio systems have automatic channel finders, but if you are using IEMs and mics together, these might not work.
+The gold standard is to use an RF scanner and insert the data collected from it into an RF coordination program — many manufacturers have a free version.
+These programs can often use wireless receivers as input, but receivers can only see the frequency range they can be tuned to.

-Except for Diversity Fins—which have the added benefit of having co-located antennas, so the signal in both antennas is in the same phase period—antennas need to be a minimum of a quarter wavelength (6') apart from each other, though they are much better at two wavelengths (44”) apart.
-However, that is still not far enough away from each other to prevent interaction between the antennas.
+Except for our Diversity Fins, which can have co-located antennas, having the signal overlap in an area, antennas need to be a minimum of a quarter wavelength — six inches — away from each other, though they do better at two wavelengths, or 44 inches, apart.
 It may not seem intuitive, but some of the power received by your antenna gets reflected (VSWR or return loss) out from the receiver and back into the receiver's antenna, where it now becomes a transmitter.
-If one antenna is within about 6' of another antenna, their signals will imprint onto each other causing interference.
-This is the major reason “antenna farms” should be avoided at all costs.
+If one antenna is within about 6" of another antenna, their signals will imprint onto each other, causing interference.

 How will you know if your model wireless system connected to your antenna with your coax cable lengths will reliably perform in your venue?
-Plugging some specs into the Link Budget Calculator below will give you a pretty reliable answer.
+You can plug in some specs to our Link Budget Calculator to give you a pretty reliable answer.
 Basically, you add all the gains and subtract all the loss figures (in dB) and hopefully end up with a number that is at least 20 dB above the number (in dB) for your local noise floor.